AdobeDocs/experience-manager-guides.en/help/product-guide/knowledge-base/kb-articles/publishing/how-to-include-bookmap-toc-in-pdf-publishing.md

 <br>
 <br>

- Post your question on the AEM Guides Community [forum](https://experienceleaguecommunities.adobe.com/t5/experience-manager-guides/ct-p/aem-xml-documentation) for any queries.
+ Post your questions on the AEM Guides Community [forum](https://experienceleaguecommunities.adobe.com/t5/experience-manager-guides/ct-p/aem-xml-documentation) for any queries.